AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 Performing a ritual takes at least ten minutes, unless otherwise specified.
 Rushing the process may be possible, but will always carry a degree of risk.
 ## Spells
 Spells are quick and easy to cast, but tend to have flashy and fleeting effects.

 To cast a spell, hold the Grimoire in both hands and read the spell aloud.

 If you have Grit, set your Grit to zero to cast the spell.

-If you have no Grit, make a WIS Save:
+If you have no Grit, make a WIL Save:

 **Win:** The spell is cast successfully.